jana-1729/Figma-i18n-Extractor/README.md

 ### 🎨 **Clean, Modern Interface**
 Minimal, professional UI inspired by shadcn design system.
 Easy to use with clear visual hierarchy and intuitive controls.

-### 👀 **Works with View-Only Access**
-Unlike many plugins, this works even if you only have **view access** to a Figma file.
-Perfect for developers who need to extract strings from design files they can't edit.

 ### ⚡ **Lightning Fast**
 Processes hundreds of text elements in milliseconds.
 Works efficiently even with complex, deeply nested designs.